Dána-Ain Davis: Biography

 Davis is the co-editor of Feminist Anthropology, the first journal from the Association of Feminist Anthropology (AFA).
-Davis is on the editorial board for CA (Cultural Anthropology), WSQ (Women's Studies Quarterly).
+Davis is on the editorial board for Cultural Anthropology and Women's Studies Quarterly.
 In 2018, Davis was appointed as a Taskforce Member in Governor Cuomo's Maternal/Mortality Task Force.
+Dr. Davis has also served as the president of the Association of Black Anthropologists and is the co-editor of Transforming Anthropology, the journal of the Association of Black Anthropologists, with Aimee Cox.